jfimbett/LLMsInFinance/README.md

   - Named entity recognition in financial documents
   - Report summarization and information extraction

+#### Day 2 Practical Notebooks

+1. **Train Your Own LLM**
+   - Build and train a character-level language model using PyTorch
+   - Understand the fundamentals of neural language models
+   - Experience training optimization for CPU/GPU
+   - Generate text from your trained model

+2. **LLMs Under the Hood**
+   - Explore key LLM hyperparameters (temperature, top-k, top-p)
+   - Visualize the effects of different sampling strategies
+   - Understand embeddings and their role in LLMs
+   - Learn how context length affects model performance

+3. **Memory, Buffer, Cache, and Automatic Calls**
+   - Implement different memory systems (simple, summary, vector-based)
+   - Create caching mechanisms for efficient LLM usage
+   - Develop automatic function calling for financial applications
+   - Build a financial assistant with memory and tool use capabilities

 ### 📌 Day 3: Prompt Engineering for Finance
 - **Lecture**: Prompt engineering principles, techniques, and best practices
 - **Practical**: